bradbell/cppad_py/sphinx/test_out/xsrst_py.rst

 .. index:: example

-.. _xsrst_py.links_to_headings.example:
+.. _xrst_py.links_to_headings.example:

 Example
 =======
-:ref:`heading_exam`
+:ref:`@heading_exam`

 .. meta::
    :keywords: indentation

 .. index:: indentation

-.. _xsrst_py.indentation:
+.. _xrst_py.indentation:

 Indentation
 ***********
-If there are a number of spaces before all of the xsrst documentation for a section, those characters are not included in the xsrst output.
+If there are a number of spaces before all of the xrst documentation for a section, those characters are not included in the xrst output.
-This enables one to indent the xsrst so it is grouped with the proper code block in the source.
+This enables one to indent the xrst so it is grouped with the proper code block in the source.
 An error message will result if you use tabs in the indentation.